|PostgreSQL Reference Manual - Volume 1 - SQL Language Reference|

 This is not as efficient as a partial index on the

 amount column would be, since the system has to

 scan the entire index.
 Yet, if there are relatively few unbilled

 orders, using this partial index just to find the unbilled orders

 Note that this query cannot use this index:

 SELECT * FROM orders WHERE order_nr = 3501;

-The order 3501 might be among the billed or unbilled orders.
+The order 3501 may be among the billed or among the unbilled orders.

 indexed column and the column used in the predicate do not need to